 Ensure that your knowledge management strategy fits in with your overall business plans.

 See more on strategic planning for business growth.

 For your knowledge management strategy to be effective, your senior managers should be supportive and committed, and aware of the benefits it can bring.
 Discuss with them the best ways of collecting and using knowledge.

 Remember to articulate to all staff and stakeholders the benefits of good knowledge management.
-See advantages and disadvantages of knowledge management.
+See the advantages and disadvantages of knowledge management.